Mbn64/SignUP-Form/README.md

 - Responsive design with Bootstrap 4.
 - Form validation and dynamic input styles.
-- Integration with Google's reCAPTCHA for spam protection.
-- Conversion of Gregorian birthdates to Hijri birthdates.
 - Focus and blur effects on form inputs.

 ## Getting Started